Hamilton Logo

 Hamilton Logo 2015

 The logo uses the image of the main character of the musical play.
 The face is crossed out with black stripes of different lengths, which merge into a single information space.
-The basic aspects of human philosophy are written on them in four lines: “Who lives.
+The basic aspects of human philosophy are written in four lines: “Who lives.
 Who dies.
 Who tells.”
 Your story.
-In fact, these are both questions and answers because they are rhetorical.
-Each row has its font, so the right-hand italic matches the left-hand italic.
+These are both questions and answers because they are rhetorical.
+Each row has its own font, so the right-hand italic matches the left-hand italic.
 One is wide, and the other is narrow.
 The name of the musical is in a bold black typeface with capital letters.
 It contrasts well with the yellow background.
-The look of the character is thinking as if he is looking not around but inside himself, trying to find the right answers to the questions posed.
+The look of character is thinking as if he is looking not around but inside himself, trying to find the right answers to the questions posed.

 2015 – today (Broadway)